Codecademy/ugc/content/smyja/nextjs-deployment-with-caprover-and-github-actions.md

 Now, Add a wildcard to your domain.
 The wildcard domain is needed so we can change the caprover server link from an ip address to a domain name.
 ![domain wildcard](https://raw.githubusercontent.com/smyja/ugc/nextjs/content/smyja/root-domain.png)

-Select force https and click the "save and update" button.
-This redirectes http traffic to https.
+Select force HTTPS and click the "save and update" button.
+This redirects HTTP traffic to HTTPS.
 ![force https](https://raw.githubusercontent.com/smyja/ugc/nextjs/content/smyja/force-https.png)

 Enable HTTPS for your domain.
 CapRover issues lets encrypt the certificate for domains.